Sambucus canadensis

-Sambucus canadensis, the American black elderberry, Canada elderberry, or common elderberry, is a North American species of elderberry.
+Sambucus canadensis, the American black elderberry, Canada elderberry, or common elderberry, is a New World species of elderberry that forms a shrub primarily in temperate regions.

+Most parts of the plant are toxic with cyanogenic glycosides, but the ripe berries can be cooked for food use with the seeds removed.

 Description

 It is a deciduous suckering shrub growing to 6 m tall.
-The leaves are arranged in opposite pairs, pinnate with five to nine leaflets, the leaflets around 10 cm long and 5 cm broad.
-In summer, it bears large (20–30 cm diameter) corymbs of white flowers above the foliage, the individual flowers 5–6 mm diameter, with five petals.
+The leaves are arranged in opposite pairs, pinnate with five to eleven leaflets, the leaflets averaging 10 cm long and 4 cm broad.

+In summer, it bears large corymbs, 20–30 cm diameter, of white flowers above the foliage, the individual flowers 5–6 mm diameter, with five petals.
+They are hermaphrodite and pollinated by insects.
 The fruit (known as an elderberry) is a dark purple to black berry 3–5 mm diameter, produced in drooping clusters in the fall.